 While eight casino licensees have paid for permits to offer online poker in the Keystone State, the number of potential brands which can enter the market is technically uncapped.
 That number likely won’t rise much further, however, as the ring fenced nature of U.S. online poker severely limits the market potential.

-PA poker sites could have an extremely positive impact on the industry and boost player pools as a whole, if they can connect with outside states.
-With over 12.8 million residents, Pennsylvania would essentially double the player pool if officials can successfully join player pools with legal sites in New Jersey, Nevada and Delaware through an interstate compact agreement.
+PA poker sites will have an extremely positive impact on the industry and boost player pools as a whole, if they can connect with outside states.
+With over 12.8 million residents, Pennsylvania would essentially double the player pool if officials can successfully join the already established interstate compact with legal sites in New Jersey, Nevada, and Delaware.

-But PA poker sites which will have the ability to share liquidity with counterparts in other states (e.g. Harrah’s and PokerStars) will have a decided advantage.
+PA poker sites that will have the ability to share liquidity with counterparts in other states (e.g. Harrah’s and PokerStars) will have a decided advantage.
 As a result, there is a good chance that some of the smaller sites will attempt to merge into existing networks in order to stay competitive.